 Overcoming inequality is at the heart of the Sustainable Development Goals.
 While major progress has been made on poverty reduction, more than 75 per cent of households in developing countries live in societies with greater income inequality than in the 1990s.
 But balancing income levels must be addressed alongside other inequalities, such as those based on disability, gender, race, and religion.
-Achieving sustainable development will require an equal voice among developed and developing countries, and equal opportunities for all to reach their full human potential.

 Without a clear baseline regarding the current state of global inequality, policy and action become less effective.
 UNU research is building comprehensive databases to inform policymakers and governments of where, why, and to what extent global income inequality exists.
 Our work on migration, gender, and health is uncovering the social and political dynamics that drive inequality, so that policy and social support systems can respond to persistent and emerging trends.